sora-xor/sora-docs/src/introduction.md

 2. for speculation
 3. for production

 Inflating a currency for (1) and (2) leads to price increases and boom-bust economic cycles.
 Creating money for (3) production can lead to the economic growth at a predictable rate, advancing human development and technology.
-SORA tokenomics rely on a [token-bonding-curve.md](/tbc) that helps mitigate boom-bust valuations of most cryptocurrencies, and manages the challenges of not having an elastic supply of capital.
+SORA tokenomics rely on a [Token Bonding Curve](/tbc) that helps mitigate boom-bust valuations of most cryptocurrencies, and manages the challenges of not having an elastic supply of capital.